-- IMU-856 showed a favorable safety, tolerability and pharmacokinetic profile in this phase 1 clinical trial with no IMPrelated serious adverse events seen in the SAD and MAD parts. - In particular, IMU-856 was safe and well-tolerated in 14-day repeated oral dosing in healthy human subjects at doses expected to exceed required therapeutic dosing. - IMU-856 is currently being tested in a third portion of the phase 1 clinical trial in patients with celiac disease - setting the stage for a potential first-in-class oral celiac disease therapy. - IMU-856 may offer extensive potential beyond celiac disease in other autoimmune diseases.
+- IMU-856 showed a favorable safety, tolerability and pharmacokinetic profile in the single and multiple ascending dose portions of the phase 1 clinical trial in healthy human subjects with no IMP-related serious adverse events. - IMU-856 was safe and well-tolerated in single and 14-day repeated oral dosing in healthy human subjects.
+No maximum tolerated dose was reached and the investigated doses are expected to exceed the required therapeutic dosing of IMU-856. - IMU-856 is currently being tested in a third portion of the phase 1 clinical trial in patients with celiac disease - setting the stage for a potential first-in-class oral celiac disease therapy. - IMU-856 may offer extensive potential beyond celiac disease in other autoimmune diseases.